TanStack/router/docs/guide/deferred-data-loading.md

 ## Caching and Invalidation

-Streamed promises follow the same lifecycle as the loader data they are associated with including maxAge, gcMaxAge, invalidation, etc.
+Streamed promises follow the same lifecycle as the loader data they are associated with.
 They can even be preloaded!

 ## SSR & Streaming Deferred Data